Conformal invariance of double random currents I: identification of the limit: Convergence of the nesting field (proof of Theorem )

 This section is devoted to the proof of the following theorem.
 Below, $\mathbf{P}^{\emptyset,\emptyset}_{D^{\delta}, D^{\delta}}$ denotes the probability measure of the double random current model with free boundary conditions together with the independent labels used to define the nesting field. \begin{theorem} For every even integer $n$ and any distinct points $a_1,a_2, \ldots,a_n\in D$, we have

 where a pairing is a partition into sets of size two. \end{theorem} Note that the field $h^{\delta}$ is symmetric, and therefore the corresponding moments for $n$ odd vanish.

+Kasteleyn theory classically allows to compute all moments of the height function in terms of the inverse Kasteleyn matrix $K^{-1}$.
 In the proof of the theorem, we follow the line of computation due to Kenyon~\cite{Ken00} but with several adjustments to our setting.
 In particular, we start with an algebraic manipulation to take care of the behaviour of $K^{-1}$ near the boundary of $D^{\delta}$: for $a_1^0,\ldots, a_n^0 \in D$, write

 where $a_i^1=a_i$ for $i=1,\dots,n$.

 The advantage of this formulation is that the first term on the right-hand side can be computed using Kasteleyn theory, and that the others are small when $a_1^0, \ldots, a_n^0$ are close to the boundary.
 This latter fact is not obvious and is relying on discrete properties of the double random current obtained in \cite{DumLisQia21} (note that it is basically saying that the field is uniformly small -- in terms of moments -- near the boundary).